ambotaku/vue-knob/README.md

 - Normal left click / drag / touch changes value, releasing button commits value.
 - pulling mouse / touch outside the element before release restores back to old value.
 - double click or middle click enables entry of value via keyboard.
-- when keyboard entry is enabled `ESC` to restore old value and disable keyboard entry, `Enter`/`Return` to commit new value and disable keyboard entry.
+- when input field is enabled `ESC` to restore old value and disable keyboard entry, `Enter`/`Return` to commit new value and disable keyboard entry.
+- disable input field by clicking outside of it or pressing ESC key
 - use mouse wheel to turn knob

 ## Installation and usage